How To Last Through The 5 Stages Of Love

 Medically Reviewed By: Tonia Cassaday

 If there's one thing in life that's anything but simple, it's love.
-That's why there are so many relationships that end early and so many couples that wind up divorced.
+That's why there are so many relationships that end early and so many married couples who wind up divorced.
 Movies and fairytales make the entire experience look so easy, but it's a lot more complicated.
-While the feelings of love are mainly natural, most people don't know that love will eventually move through several stages.
-If you bail too early, you will never reach the final stage where you'll find lasting true love.
+While love is a natural thing to feel, most people don't know that love will eventually move through several stages.
+It evolves as your relationship and life evolves.
+If you or your partner(s) bail too early, you will never reach the final stage where many are able to find true contentment and a stronger connection than ever before.

 Love Stage #1 - The Passionate Beginning